 - Complete project within one (1) year of funding.

 - Submit to STTI a final report; submit completed abstract to STTI's Virginia Henderson Global Nursing e-Repository.

 - Recipient (proxy not allowed) MUST be able to attend the 44th Biennial Convention, October 28 - 1 November 2017, in Indianapolis, Indiana, USA.
 A stipend will be given at the convention.

 How to apply

 All applications must be submitted via the online submission system.
-A link to the online system will be available in April 2017.
+A link to the online system is available by linking here

 Sigma Theta Tau International